What if they could be playful explorations of a new world?

 All this pressure can lead to overloading participants with waaayyy too much information, no time to process it, implement anything, or connect with anyone.

-Instead of starting with a PowerPoint outlining the agenda and your bio, what if your workshop began with a fictional narrative where they’re problem-solvers navigating a challenge?
-Or a game (followed by a debrief that uncovers tons of hidden insights) that gets them thinking, laughing, sharing, and forgetting the “real world”?
+Instead of a PowerPoint agenda and a one-way flow of information, imagine your workshop beginning with a fictional narrative where participants are problem-solvers navigating a challenge.
+Or engaging in a game that uncovers hidden insights.

 People aren’t just sitting there, taking notes — they’re shaping the content with you.